haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

-Anyway, are those cows grazing in the distance I see?
-Looks like it's time to MOO-ve on ahaha ... (why am I like this)
+Anyway, are those cows I see, grazing in the distance?
+Looks like it's time to MOO-ve on ahaha ... (sorry)

 ## 2.3 Node Package Manager Problems
 **Problem**